FOSS Governance and Blockchain Networks

 In terms of software development and community management, have identified three types of FOSS communities: Open, Defined, and Authoritarian.
 Open communities are loosely organized and governed directly by the project’s contributors with minimal centralization in the hands of specialized administrators.
 In a generally informal and lightly managed work environment, including no pre-defined procedures for handling conflict, individual members have considerable freedom to join the community, self-select tasks, and drive the project forward.
 However, in doing so, they are usually expected to follow some basic guidelines regarding the use of tools and information associated with the project.

-Defined FOSS communities are characterized by a more tightly controlled software development process, while general community management is kept decentralized and democratic.
+Defined FOSS communities are characterized by a more tightly controlled software development process, while community management is kept decentralized and democratic.
 Bottom-up defining of goals and tasks is possible, although less common, and the process of adding to and releasing software is supervised by designated community members who are following a well-established set of rules and standards.
-Importantly, Defined communities have a managed process for resolving conflicts and employ a variety of control mechanisms to arrive at a desired work environment and outcomes, such as shared expectations about acceptable behavior and clear measures of success.
+Importantly, Defined communities have a managed process for resolving conflicts and employ a variety of control mechanisms to arrive at a desired work environment and outcomes, such as publicly shared expectations about acceptable behavior and clear measures of success.

 Finally, as the name suggests, Authoritarian FOSS communities are characterized by a more centralized management structure.
 Regular members tend to have less control over how objectives or the division of labor is determined as key decisions are often made unilaterally by the project’s leaders.
 The software development process is somewhat defined, but expectations and procedures regarding the use of tools and information are not necessarily clear.
 As a result, Authoritarian communities tend to have less collaborative group cultures than Open or Defined communities.